pennmem/Courier/README.md

 # Courier
 Continuing development fork of the Unity remake of Delivery Boy Task

+## Setup
+1. Build the Courier application
+1. Move the application to the "Desktop" folder
+1. Setup the config file
+    1. Create a folder named "data" in your "Desktop" folder
+    1. Copy the "config" folder from the code base into the "data" folder
+    1. Open the experiment type you want to run and make sure the "" variable is set to "false"
+1. Start the application

-Hints about editing this repo:
+## Hints about editing this repo:
+### How the experiment starts
 The "MainMenu" scene is responsible for calling DeliveryExperiment.ConfigureExperiment, and then loading the MainGame scene.
 In the MainGame scene, just look at DeliveryExperiment.Start which launches the coroutine that controls the entire flow of the experiment.

-Following are some examples of steps to accomplish various things in DBoy.
-As you can see, some things are easier than others.

-NOTE: these instructions will be changing in coming versions

-Steps to add a new store to DBoy:
+### Steps to add a new store to DBoy:
 First, create an object to represent the store: